Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Barcodes of Histories Indexed by Galled Trees

-\begin{remark} \cref{Prop:Barcodes_Of_1_Point_Unions} has a category theoretic-interpretation: It says that reduced persistent homology commutes with coproducts in the categories of based metric spaces and persistence modules, where morphisms of metric spaces are 1-Lipschitz maps sending basepoint to basepoint. \end{remark}
+\begin{remark} \cref{Prop:Barcodes_Of_1_Point_Unions} has a category-theoretic interpretation: It says that reduced persistent homology commutes with coproducts in the categories of based metric spaces and persistence modules, where morphisms of metric spaces are 1-Lipschitz maps sending basepoint to basepoint. \end{remark}

 \begin{remark} \cref{Prop:Barcodes_Of_1_Point_Unions} has also been discovered independently by the authors of \cite{adamaszek2017vietorisGluing}.
 Their work also establishes the result for infinite based metric spaces and for \v Cech filtrations. \end{remark}